 - You get tax relief on contributions.
-The government usually adds money to your pension in the form of tax relief.
-This means they’ll add £20 to your pension for every £80 you pay in.
+The government usually adds money to your pension in the form of tax relief, so if your pension scheme operates the 'relief at source' method of tax relief, the government will add £20 to your pension for every £80 you pay in.
 If you’re a higher rate taxpayer, you may have to claim any higher rate tax relief you're entitled to through your self-assessment returns.
-In many workplace pensions, your own contributions are paid by ‘exchanging’ part of your salary for an extra pension contribution from your employer.
+In some workplace pensions, your own contributions are paid by ‘exchanging’ part of your salary for a higher pension contribution than required from your employer.
 This means you’ll save the tax and National Insurance contributions on this money as it’ll be going into your pension instead.

 - Employer contributions.
 With auto-enrolment fully in place, all employers must contribute to pension schemes on behalf of eligible employees.
 Check with your employer to see how much they’ll put in.
 As we mention above, some employers may also allow you to ‘sacrifice’ or ‘exchange’ part of your salary in return for pension contributions.
 In this way, both you and the employer will save on tax and National Insurance contributions.

 - For individual and workplace pensions, you can make regular and one-off payments.
 This will vary depending on both your provider and the type of pension you have, so check in advance that you can pay in the way you want to.